-More and more people — a total of 43 million in 2016 — are renting, and they’re paying more and more for the privilege.
+More and more people — a total of 43 million in 2016 — are renting and wondering “how much rent can I afford.”
+And they’re paying more and more for the privilege of renting as well.
 According to the U.S. Census 2015 American Community Survey, 47.7% of American renters are cost-burdened, meaning they spend more than 30% of their income on housing costs.
 As the renter population grows, and rents continue to increase, the number of housing burdened households is likely to grow.

 In a previous report, ABODO identified the cities with the most cost-burdened renters, and examined the extent to which HUD subsidies could addressing the issue.
 Our new report takes a closer look at the cost-burdened renters themselves: Which generations have the highest percentages of cost-burdened renters?
 Where are they, and how do their incomes relate to their rent?

 “How much rent can I afford” is the obvious question.
 No generation is exempt from significant housing cost burdens as renters, though Gen Xers are faring best.
 The data also shows, however, that homeowners largely live in a different world, financially speaking.

 Nearer to the beginnings of their careers and adult lives, Millennials — who wonder constantly “how much rent can I afford” — now ages 18 to 34, are lower earners who haven’t had as much time to save up extra funds for emergencies or rainy days.
 Overall, 30.5% of Millennials face a housing cost burden, while 46.5% of renting Millennials do.
 However, these renting young adults are less likely to be housing cost burdened than their older parents and grandparents, even though a recent report by the Federal Reserve found that Millennials earn about 20% less than Boomers did as young adults.